 Simple Italian Ricotta Cheese Strudel… Ambitious?
 Most definitively.
 Challenging?
 I thought so.
 Grateful to have made it?
 Absolutely and on so many levels.
 Intrigued?
 Come and take a look at this collaborative effort with fellow Montreal blogger Kim from The Finer Cookie.

-So, I researched the technique of making strudel and settled on trying a recipe where the dough is stretched paper thin.
+So, I researched the technique of making strudel and settled on trying a recipe where the dough is stretched paper-thin.
 The recipe for the dough is pretty straightforward.
-However, what intrigued me about this recipe is that you have to literally slam the dough against your wooden board about 100 times.
-The first time I made the dough, both my husband and daughter hurried into the kitchen wondering what I was up to.
+However, what intrigued me about this recipe is that you literally slam the dough against your wooden board about 100 times.
+The first time I made the dough, both my husband and daughter hurried into the kitchen, wondering what I was up to.

 Once this process is complete, the dough needs to rest for a couple of hours.
 During this “rest” time, the ricotta filling can be prepared.

 Now for the fun part!
-You need to cover your kitchen table with a clean table cloth.
+It would be best if you covered your kitchen table with a clean table cloth.
 Believe it or not, you are going to use the tablecloth to roll your strudel.

 Sprinkle the table cloth and your dough generously with flour and begin to roll out your dough.
-Once it has been rolled out as thinly as possible, brush some oil on the surface of the dough.
-This will prevent the dough from drying out while you are stretching it out.
+Once rolled out as thinly as possible, brush some oil on the surface of the dough.
+This prevents the dough from drying out while you are stretching it out.

 Spread some freshly made bread crumbs, followed by the ricotta filling on the top part of the dough, fold over about 3 inches of dough and start rolling with the help of the table cloth.